doanja/sequelizedBurger/README.md

-# Burger
+# Sequelized Burger

-Burger is a application built with express, express-handlebars, and MySQL.
+Sequelized burger is a application built with express, express-handlebars, and Sequelized.
 This app follows the MVC design pattern; using Node and MySQL to query and route data in the app, and Handlebars to generate the HTML.

 ## Usage